Visit our online Jewelry Shop

 Florenza

 Founder (s): Dan Kasoff - New York City, NY, USA ~ Late 1940s - 1982 -Dan worked at the Speier Costume Jewelry Company for several years where he learned his craft.
 He left to open his own costume jewelry company.
 His son Larry worked at the company in several capacities.
 The name Florenza [after his wife Florence] was first used in the late 1940s or the early 1950s, however this company was producing costume jewelry under the name The Dan Kasoff Company prior to this.
 This company not only manufactured jewelry for themselves, they designed and manufactured jewelry for many other companies.
 Florenza jewelry is distinctive and has an antique look.
 It quite often resembles Victorian jewelry, especially the pieces that utilize filigree.
 As of this writing, Florenza jewelry is undervalued and under appreciated in the costume jewelry market.
 This company also produced accessories for cosmetics firms such as trinket and pill boxes.
-These were usually ornate. very well and like the jewelry, an interesting combination of stones was used.
+These were usually ornate. very well made and like the jewelry, an interesting combination of stones was used.
 Signature Designs/Techniques: Very well made costume jewelry.
 Beautiful metal work, usually in antiqued gold- tone.
 High quality materials.
 Vanity accessories.
 Back to top

 Freirich